sagemath/sage-archive-2023-02-01/README.md

 ---------------

-If you downloaded a [binary](http://www.sagemath.org/download.html), you do not need to do anything (as long as your system provides a SSL library, OpenSSL is recommended); just execute:
+If you downloaded a [binary](http://www.sagemath.org/download.html), you just need open a terminal in the directory where you extracted the binary archive and type:

     ./sage

-from the command line.
 If you downloaded the [sources](http://www.sagemath.org/download-source.html), please read below on how to build Sage and work around common issues.

 If you have questions or encounter problems, please do not hesitate